Preveza

 Agia Paraskevi Beach

 Agia Paraskevi beach is 12 minutes by car from Sivota’s town center.
 It is named after the chapel with the same name that you will find at the start of the beach.
 Agia Paraskevi has mostly pebbles and a lot of greenery in the background.
-On the larger section of the beach are sunbeds, but if you go father from the shops and hotels, you can set up your own towel.
+On the larger section of the beach are sunbeds, but if you go further from the shops and hotels, you can set up your own towel.

 Pisina Beach

 In Greek, this word translates to “swimming pool” because the waters are so remarkably clear that you think you are in a pool.
-Pisina beach is found on a small island called Mourtos, which does not have any residents.
-It is best to visit during the early morning or in the later afternoon when there aren’t many tourists. .
+Pisina Beach is found on a small island called Mourtos, which does not have any residents.
+It is best to visit during the early morning or in the late afternoon when there aren’t many tourists. .
 It has coarse sand and fine pebbles, and offers a lovely sunset.

 Igoumenitsa